 4. Very little effort required

-Dropshipping not only eliminates inventory storage, but also the need to monitor each sale as it comes in to pack boxes and run to the post office.
+Dropshipping not only eliminates the need for an inventory storage system, but also the need to monitor each sale as it comes in to pack boxes and run to the post office.
 This makes for greater flexibility in everything from working a full-time job to the ability to take vacations or simply get away.
 As long as you have a good supplier, which can be a huge pain point for ecommerce businesses, you can get a good system down.

 Disadvantages of dropshipping